Skip to content

 Phobias & Avoidance

-Specific fears that limit daily life or decision-making, from flying and heights to crowds and enclosed spaces.
+Specific fears that affect daily decisions or limit your life, from flying and heights to crowds and enclosed spaces.
+Avoidance often reinforces the fear over time.

 Sound Familiar?